nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate UTC Timestamp\{#generate-utc-timestamp}

-The generate utc timestamp transformer randomly generates a utc timestamp in UTC timezone and returns back an time.Time representation of that timestamp.
+Randomly generates a utc timestamp in UTC timezone and returns back a time.Time representation of that timestamp.

 By default, the generated timestamp will always be in the **past**.